They Named Mount Everest After Him – But He Never Laid Eyes On It

 A Mountain For A Man

 A mathematician working on the Great Trigonometrical Survey of India named Radhanath Sikhdar discovered that the mountain was the highest in the world in 1852.
-He reported his findings to Andrew Scott Waugh, Everest’s predecessor as surveyor general.
+He reported his findings to Andrew Scott Waugh, the new surveyor general after Everest’s retirement.

 Four years later, Waugh decided to name the world’s highest peak after Everest.
 Waugh felt it was an appropriate honor for the man who oversaw the largest part of the India survey.